Transient User and Developer Manual

 C-h (transient-help)

 This command enters help mode.
-When help mode is active, typing a key shows information about the suffix command that the key is normally bound to (instead of invoking it).
+When help mode is active, typing a key shows information about the suffix command that the key normally is bound to (instead of invoking it).
 Pressing C-h a second time shows information about the prefix command.

 After typing a key, the stack of transient states is suspended and information about the suffix command is shown instead.
 Typing q in the help buffer buries that buffer and resumes the transient state.